Making Exercise Healthy Medicine

 Standing to Work

 Upper back pain from standing is usually from rounding forward too much.
+It also comes when you stand with too much inward lower back curve (swayback) - then lean the upper body forward to compensate.
 My web page on neck and upper back pain explains.
 Sometimes people lean the upper body backwards, causing lower back pain, as explained below.
 When they round or crane the neck forward to balance or compensate, their neck and top of the shoulder may hurt.

 Lower back pain from long standing is usually typical of a certain kind of slouching - increasing the inward curve of the lower back, called hyperlordosis.
 My web page about fixing back pain from long standing explains that strengthening abs does not fix this, but how you use them to position your spine.